Find an Account

 Set Defaults That Affect Orders

 Account defaults reduce order-entry mistakes.
-They do not replace the operator’s review; users should still confirm addresses, terms, pricing, and tax behavior on important orders.
+They do not replace the operator’s review; users should still confirm addresses, terms, pricing, and tax behavior on important orders.- Payment term: pre-fills on orders, invoices, and AR review surfaces.

 - Pricing level: influences which price tier or pricing rule is selected.